DariaCode/todotimer/README.md

 ### Current application state

 The current version of this web app with responsive UI provides for user to:
-- create an account(Signup) and log in,
+- create an account and log in,
 - create task:
   - title,
   - priority (optional),